This is a rush transcript from "Hannity & Colmes," August 14, 2007. This copy may not be in its final form and may be updated

 HANNITY: One of the big controversies emerging today are the comments of Barack Obama and I want to play this for our audience because I think this is very critical.
 He's now made a number of misstatements in the last number of days.
 But let's roll this tape about what he had to say about our troops air raiding villages and killing civilians.

 (BEGIN VIDEO CLIP)

-BARACK OBAMA, PRESIDENTIAL CANDIDATE: We've got to get the job done there and that requires us to have enough troops that we are not just air raiding villages and killing civilians, which is causing enormous problems there.
+SEN. BARACK OBAMA, D-ILL., PRESIDENTIAL CANDIDATE: We have to get the job done there.
+And that requires us to have enough troops that we are not just air raiding villages and killing civilians, which is causing enormous problems there.